shai-amar/java-data-structures/README.md

 There are times which different values produce the same key, meaning, with the same key you can retrieve multiple values.
 There are several ways dealing with a key that already contains a value:
 - Retrive it and replace it with the new value.
-For example Java Map implements this startegy.
+For example: Java Map implements this startegy.
 - Each key contains a bucket instead of a value that can contains multiple value.
-For example
+For example: Java HashMap implements bucket strategy and uses LinkedList as the bucket.

 ![](/images/dictionaries/hashingConcept.png?raw=true)